3mdeb/news-and-ideas/_posts/2018-03-28-building-coreboot-on-minnowboard.md

 FSP is binary package from Intel dedicated to firmware developers containing most important platform initialization (including IP).
-However there is non-FSP version of coreboot for Bay Trail however it won't work without MCU code which is confidential (available for trusted vendors) so we won't cover this option.
+However there is non-FSP version of coreboot for Bay Trail however it won't work without MRC (Memory Reference Code) which is confidential (available for trusted vendors) so we won't cover this option.

 Intel sites redirect to https://github.com/IntelFsp/FSP (branch BayTrail) where you can find it.
 We are interested mostly in BayTrailFspBinPkg/FspBin/BayTrailFSP.fd